Biodiversity, Sustainability & Conservation

+Our ducks are a big part of why Vergenoegd Löw proudly carries a WWF biodiversity certification seal as well as being awarded Conservation Champion status.
 After many discussions and endless amounts of phone calls to the people who have the conservation/birdlife know-how, we are very proud to announce that the “Vergenoegd Waterbird Habitat Project “ has become a reality.
 We thought it could be a good idea, but when we saw how many of the well-known Conservation Bodies were willing to put their name on this project, we couldn’t help but feel emotional about this becoming a reality in a big way.

 This project is funded by the Table Mountain Fund (TMF) and jointly project managed by NCC Environmental Services and BirdLife South Africa.
 Other core partners include: The Department of Environmental Affairs’ Working for Wetlands Programme, The Department of Agriculture’s LandCare programme, the WWF Biodiversity and Wine Initiative and CapeNature.